juanpc2018/Sonnet-Tempo-Dual-SATA-6Gbps/README.md

 https://en.wikipedia.org/wiki/80_Plus

 IF you spin-down / up too often, will wear and damage everything, the PSU, the HDD motor, power cables if does Not have enough AWG, etc...

+IF you dont spin down HDDs enough time, bearings will wear & fail sooner, will overheat, electronics will fail, etc...

+All require proper cooling.